 This is a tough question to answer.
 That’s not because Nextcloud is a bad product, with poor security or crummy privacy policies.
 It is because this is such a flexible product, with so many different options, that it is hard to give blanket answers.
 Let’s see what I can tell you about this…

+We always pay attention to how secure a product or service is.
+After all, you can’t expect your data to remain private if it is in an insecure system.
 To discuss Nexcloud security, we need to talk about a few different configurations: self-hosted configurations, and configurations where some other organization controls the data.
 Self-hosted configurations, whether on your own server or on someone else’s server but completely under your control, can be secure.
 That’s because you can apply strong encryption to the folders or disks where your data is stored.
 Assuming you hold the encryption keys, your data should be secure.

 In cases where some other organization controls the data (Nextcloud hosting partners, for example) your data is not going to be very secure.
 Even if that other organization applies strong encryption, they will be the ones controlling the keys.
 That leaves the security of your data up to them.